Flotomate/product_docs/source/admin/admin-asset-management/software-normalization.rst

 In the control settings dialog box, you get the following options:

-- **Prohibited Software**: If selected then all Software except those with Type either Managed or Prohibited are marked as Prohibited.
+- **Prohibited Software**: If selected then all Software except those with Type either managed or prohibited are marked as Un-Identified.
+  The process is applicable for both new and existing software assets.
+But the automatic change of the software type happens only once.
+  For a re-run, admin can turn the feature of and on again.

-- **Managed Software**: If selected then Software with type "None" are marked as Un-Identified.
+- **Managed Software**: If selected then all software whose type is not managed become prohibited.
+  The process is applicable for both new and existing software assets.
+But the automatic change of the software type happens only once.
+  For a re-run, admin can turn the feature of and on again.

+  .. note:: Notification on the discovery of a prohibited software is applicable for new assets only.

 Initiating Normalization
 ------------------------